bmrgoldman/PSU-DEI-history/pages/about.md

 ## About this Website

-This website was created by the Penn State University Archives to efficiently share documents from the institutions's history that speak to decades-long struggle for greater diversity, equity and inclusion at Penn State.
+This website was created by the Penn State University Archives to efficiently share documents from the institutions's history that speak to the decades-long struggle for greater diversity, equity and inclusion at Penn State.